Board of directors

 Antoinette La Belle (trustee)

-Toni is a senior advisor at JUST Capital, having retired in December 2019 as the COO and Managing Director, Justness.
+Toni is a Senior Fellow at the ESG Center of The Conference Board; she is also a senior advisor at JUST Capital, having retired in December 2019 as the COO and Managing Director, Justness.
 Prior to JUST Capital, Toni was Co-President of Growth Philanthropy Network; the Social Impact Exchange is its signature initiative focused on creating and spreading cross-sector collaborative initiatives that drive systemic change.
 She spent most of her career working in the areas of organization development, strategic business and human capital strategies, and change management.
 Toni concluded her corporate career in 2007 as a Managing Director at Lehman Brothers to enter a doctoral program at Case Western Reserve University, Weatherhead School of Management, and to continue her civic engagement endeavors.
 In addition to her doctorate, she holds an MBA from Fordham University, a BS from Marymount College, and is an arbitrator with FINRA.
 Toni is a past board chair of The New York Women’s Foundation and past board member of the Taproot Foundation, The Viscardi Center, Just One Break, and the Nonprofit Coordinating Committee of New York.
 In addition to her board service with IRC4HR, which started in 2019, she is on the board of Growth Philanthropy Network and in 2021 joined as board trustee at Knology.org.

 David E. McKinney (director emeritus)